Exact results for boundaries and domain walls in 2d supersymmetric theories

 In order to understand the natural combinations of parameters, let us temporarily consider the A-model where $\phi$ is holomorphic on the world-sheet and the kinetic term in \LChiBulk\ gives a factor $\exp(-2\pi \int \omega)$ for a world-sheet instanton.
 By combining it with the B-field and the boundary interaction for bundle, we get \eqn\ABomega{ {\rm Tr}\, P \exp \big( i\oint_{\partial\Sigma} \iota^* A_{\rm target} \big) \exp \big( 2\pi i \int_\Sigma \iota^* (B+i\omega) \big) } where $A_{\rm target}$ is a connection on the bundle and $\iota^*$ is the pullback by the embedding $\iota:\Sigma\hookrightarrow X{\rm \ or}\ M$.

 \subsec{Hemisphere partition function, derived category of coherent sheaves, and K theory} \subseclab\SecSheaves

-In \ResultPreservedGeneral\ we derived an expression of the hemisphere partition function for a given set ${\cal B}$ of boundary conditions, consisting of the data ${\cal B}=({\bf Neu},{\bf Dir}, {\cal V}, {\cal Q})$.
-We assume that the whole gauge multiplet satisfies the symmetry preserving boundary condition \EqBCPreserve.
+In \ResultPreservedGeneral\ we derived an expression of the hemisphere partition function for arbitrary boundary data ${\cal B}=({\bf Neu},{\bf Dir}, {\cal V}, {\cal Q})$.
+We assumed that the whole gauge multiplet satisfies the symmetry preserving boundary condition \EqBCPreserve.
 The collections of chiral multiplets satisfying the Neumann condition \EqNeumann\ and the Dirichlet boundary condition \EqDirichlet\ are denoted by ${\bf Neu}$ and ${\bf Dir}$, respectively.
 The Chan-Paton vector space ${\cal V}$ is a representation of $G\times G_{\rm F}\times U(1)_{\rm R}$, and its $\Bbb Z_2$-grading is given by the $U(1)_{\rm R}$ charge (weight) modulo 2.
 The tachyon profile ${\cal Q}$ is an odd linear transformation on ${\cal V}$.

 Suppose that an ${\cal N}=(2,2)$ non-linear sigma model has as target space a non-singular algebraic variety.
-In this paper we are interested in an ${\cal N}=(2,2)$ gauge theory that flows at low energy to a such a non-linear sigma model.
+In this paper we are interested in an ${\cal N}=(2,2)$ gauge theory that flows at low energy to such a non-linear sigma model.
 As in Section \SecTarget, we denote the target space as $X$ if it is the quotient of a linear space minus a deleted set, and as $M$ if it is the zero-locus of some section on such $X$.
 Two high-energy boundary conditions that give rise to the same boundary condition (D-brane) at low energy should be considered as the same.
 It is believed that the low-energy branes that preserve B-type supersymmetry form a category equivalent to what is known as the (bounded) derived category of coherent sheaves, which we denote by $D(X) $ or $D(M)$.
 We argue that the hemisphere partition function gives a well-defined map \eqn\HPFmap{ Z_{\rm hem}: D(X\ {\rm or}\ M) \rightarrow \{{\rm functions\ of\ }(t,m)\}\,. } Let us discuss what this means and how to show it.

 Physically, a coherent sheaf is a D-brane whose world-volume does not necessarily wrap the whole target space.
 An object of the derived category is a complex of coherent sheaves, up to an equivalence relation called quasi-isomorphism.
 An important point is that {\it any object in the derived category of (non-equivariant) coherent sheaves on a reasonable space $X$ or $M$ is quasi-isomorphic to a complex of holomorphic vector bundles.} \foot{ Any equivariant coherent sheaf has a {\it locally free resolution}, {\it i.e.}, a representative of the quasi-isomorphism class by a complex of equivariant holomorphic vector bundles.
 (Proposition 5.1.28 of \CG).
 Though we personally do not know that every object in the derived category has the property, this seems likely and will be assumed. } Thus an arbitrary D-brane, even one with lower dimensions, can be represented as a bound state of space-filling branes.